HewlettPackard/dc-rl/sphinx/usage/customworkload.rst

 Integration Steps
 ----------------------
   - Place the new workload trace file in the :code:`data/Workload` folder
-  - Update the workload_file entry in :code:`env_config` with the path to the new workload trace file
+  - Update the :code:`workload_file` entry in :code:`DEFAULT_CONFIG` dictionary in :code:`sustaindc_env.py` with the path to the new workload trace file